Skip to main content

 Bridge Town vs Pigment

-Bridge Town is an AI-native financial planning platform built on version-controlled Python models.
+Bridge Town is an MCP-native, git-versioned financial modeling platform built on version-controlled Python models.
 Pigment is a visual FP&A platform with a formula-based modeling layer.
 This page compares how they differ in implementation approach, model transparency, and who each tool is best suited for — based on publicly available information.

 Try Bridge Town Free